-A Serial ATA controller (AMD SP5100) is integrated into the system serverboard to provide a six-port 3 Gb/s SATA subsystem, which supports optional RAID 0, 1, and 10.
-When raided, the SATA drives are hot-swappable units.
-Note that your operating system must have RAID support enabled to accommodate hot swap.
+A Serial ATA controller ASIC (AMD SP5100) is integrated into the system serverboard to provide a six-port 3 Gb/s SATA subsystem.
+The hot-swappable SATA drives are connected to a backplane that provides power, bus termination and configuration settings.
+RAID 0, 1, and 10 are supported.
+Note that your operating system must have RAID support enabled to accommodate hot swaping of disk drives.
+Check with your sales or service representative to obtain information on set-up procedures if your system did not come pre-configured with SATA RAID.

-SAS Support
+Optional SAS RAID Support

-An LSI Serial Attached SCSI controller-equipped system serverboard with on-board RAID control is available with your system.
-It provides an eight-port 6Gb/s SAS subsystem, which supports RAID 0, 1, 10 and optional RAID 5.
+An LSI 2008 (SAS2) Serial Attached SCSI controller-equipped system serverboard with on-board RAID control is optionally available with your system.
+It provides an eight-port 6Gb/s SAS subsystem, which supports RAID 0, 1, and 10.
+Software RAID (SR) and Initiator Target (IR) modes are supported.
 When raided, the SAS drives are hot-swappable units.
-Note that your operating system must support RAID to use the option.